IT’S 2:18AM EASTERN STANDARD TIME

 So the sushi signal went out.
 Sushi Batman was needed.

-MITANI NEW YORK IS NOW AT THE LOTTE PALACE
+LONG-AWAITED SATELLITE OF MITANI JUST OPENED AT THE LOTTE PALACE

 It’s ironic- shoutout Alanis, one of the great living Canadians – that the World Cup (TM, copyright, ESQ, DONT SUE ME FIFA) is also landing in New York at the same time.